bcarpenter7/blog-react-final/Unit_2/project-2/project-2.md

 1. Seek out help online.
 1. Seek out help with your classmates.
 Make sure you post in the sos channel so the instructors can keep track of who is asking for help!
 1. Seek out help with our class TA.
 1. After all other avenues have been exhausted, seek help from your assigned instructor.
-Please refer to [How to Ask a Question](https://git.generalassemb.ly/Software-Engineering-Immersive-Remote/SEIR-Ollivanders/wiki/How-To-Ask-A-Question) before you reach out.
+Please refer to [How to Ask a Question](https://git.generalassemb.ly/Software-Engineering-Immersive-Remote/SEIR-Calcifer/wiki/How-To-Ask-A-Question) before you reach out.

-**TA Hours** (all normal times EST, unless otherwise stated from Issac)
+**TA Hours** (all normal times EST, unless otherwise stated from Anna)

 ## Suggested Ways to Get Started